gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ### `16` - Pigz
 > #### `2.6` or newer
-> The Pigz package contains parallel implementation of gzip, is a fully functional replacement for gzip that exploits multiple processors and multiple cores to the hilt when compressing data.
+> The Pigz package contains parallel implementation of gzip, is a fully functional replacement for GNU zip that exploits multiple processors and multiple cores to the hilt when compressing data.

 > **Required!** For the next stage (chrooting new environment).
 ```bash